MohitShivhare299/Dave-AI_CharacterMovement/README.md

 # Dave-AI_CharacterMovement
-Controls: Use Mouse to look around and Keyboard's Arrow key OR WASD to move the character
+Controls: Use Mouse to look around and Keyboard's Arrow OR WASD keys to move the character